top of page

 • Anyone undergoing inspection by an immigration officer before being allowed into the U.S.

-But the Court explained that this an “applicant for admission” does not include people who are already living inside the U.S., entered without inspection and were not processed by an immigration officer at the time of entry.
+But the Court explained that this “applicant for admission” does not include people who are already living inside the U.S., entered without inspection, and were not processed by an immigration officer at the time of entry.

 If you are already inside the U.S. and were never inspected or found inadmissible by an immigration officer, DHS cannot treat you as a newly arriving applicant.